SnehalDikhale/realsense_gazebo_plugin/README.md

 ```
 ## Acknowledgement

-This is a modified and updated version of the work done by[SyrianSpock](https://github.com/SyrianSpock/realsense_gazebo_plugin)
+This is a modified and updated version of the work done by [SyrianSpock](https://github.com/SyrianSpock/realsense_gazebo_plugin)